Femchengdu/udagram-api-user/README.md

-# Feed service of the microservices project
+# User service of the microservices project

 This user part of a micro-services project that allows users to register and log into a web client, post photos to the feed, and process photos using an image filtering microservice.